 Coating testing is a critical part of the evaluation process when reviewing components and materials for safety, compliance, and durability.
 IIA’s experts offer a full range of laboratory testing to provide you with the fastest and most accurate, reliable results whether it be for safety, regulatory compliance, or to verify product specifications.
-Our lab experts can reproduce temperature and pressure extremes and simulate conditions to ensure your product’s coating can stand up to extreme weather, friction, or abrasion.
+Our lab experts can conduct simulated/accelerated exposure and physical testing to ensure that your product's coating can stand up to extreme environments, impact, or abrasion.
 We have the capability to test a wide variety of components, from small screws to large housings and electric motors.
 You can count on our lab experts to know exactly what testing methods should be used for your project.

 Chemical Resistance Testing